 - To silence the security alarm and audio system when the alarm is triggered, navigate to .
 When enabled, Sentry Mode still sends a notification through the mobile app and saves the last 10 minutes footage.

-- To manually enable/disable Sentry Mode until the next drive, touch the Sentry Mode icon in Controls.
+- To manually enable/disable Sentry Mode until the next drive, touch the Sentry Mode icon.
 Sentry Mode is Off when the icon is no longer red.Turn Sentry Mode Off in to disable for more than one drive cycle.

 When Sentry mode is enabled and a security event is detected but without a USB drive plugged into a USB port, your vehicle alerts you through the mobile app, without any camera recordings.